Lynne Brindley: Career

-She first worked for the British Library in 1979, in the Bibliographic Services Division and by 1983 she led the chief executive's office.
+Brindley first worked for the British Library in 1979, in the Bibliographic Services Division and by 1983 she led the chief executive's office.
 She moved on to be director of library services at the University of Aston, and spent some time as a consultant for KPMG.
 She was librarian of the British Library of Political and Economic Science at the London School of Economics (LSE), before moving to the University of Leeds as Librarian and Keeper of the Brotherton Collection, and later as Pro Vice-Chancellor.

+She became the first female chief executive of the British Library, the United Kingdom's national library, in July 2000 and was founding chair of the Digital Preservation Coalition.
+She was also a member of the Ofcom board.

 On 17 November 2011, Brindley announced that she would be stepping down from her post as Chief Executive at the British Library at the end of July 2012.
 Brindley became the Master of Pembroke College, Oxford, from 1 August 2013 until June 2020.

 In 2021–2022, Brindley served as Prime Warden of the Worshipful Company of Goldsmiths.

 Context of change

-A switch from print to digital publishing by the year 2020 is anticipated; which implies that readers will have diminishing physical contact with books, the primary experience and foundation of civilisation for the last 500 years.
-In this context of change, Brindley is committed to ensuring that the Library does not become little more than "a book museum".
+A switch from print to digital publishing by the year 2020 was anticipated, which implied that readers would have diminishing physical contact with books.
+In this context of change, Brindley was committed to ensuring that the Library did not become little more than "a book museum".

-Brindley's explained:"Most people are aware that a national switch to digital broadcasting is expected by the end of this decade.
+Brindley explained:"Most people are aware that a national switch to digital broadcasting is expected by the end of this decade.
 Less well known is the fact that a similar trend is underway in the world of publishing: by the year 2020, 40% of UK research monographs will be available in electronic format only, while a further 50% will be produced in both print and digital.
 A mere 10% of new titles will be available in print alone by 2020."